coreos/etcd-operator/doc/user/client_service.md

 # etcd client service

-For every etcd cluster created, the etcd-operator will create an etcd client service in the same namespace with the name `<cluster-name>-client`.
+For every etcd cluster created, the etcd operator will create an etcd client service in the same namespace with the name `<cluster-name>-client`.

 ```
 $ kubectl create -f example/example-etcd-cluster.yaml